 The Corporation helps us understand why we can’t just trust “market forces” to control behavior and must instead restore the checks and balances of regulatory oversight, even establishing criminal penalties in some cases.

-You can also order the 2-DVD Special Edition version, which includes over 8 hours of excellent extras at www.thecorporation.com, or see the short descriptions and links to 23 separate chapters.
+You can also order the 2-DVD Special Edition version, which includes over 8 hours of excellent extras at www.thecorporation.com, or see the short descriptions and links to 23 separate chapters below.

-At the beginning of this film, George Bush cited “a few bad apples” as being responsible for bad corporate behavior, but we all know what happens when one bad apple is put into a basket with otherwise good apples.
+INTERLOCKING DIRECTORATES — At the beginning of the film, George Bush cited “a few bad apples” as being responsible for bad corporate behavior, but we all know what happens when one bad apple is put into a basket with otherwise good apples.
 They all go bad.
-That’s largely what happens with interlocking directorates, which “should” be illegal but generally is not.
+That’s largely what happens with interlocking directorates, which I believe should be illegal but generally are not.

-The problem comes when members a corporate board also sits on other boards, and they vote for each other’s compensation without sufficient oversight of shareholders.
-The income gap widens between workers and executive management.
-Potentially worse is that business practices and bad behaviors of one corporation can quickly infect the others.
-Like cattle, geese and schools of fish that stampede or head off in one direction in unison, if one corporation increases profits through automation, offshoring, and mass layoffs, others quickly follow, often blindly.
+The problem of interlocking directorates comes when members a corporate board also sit on other boards, and they approve each other’s compensation package without sufficient oversight of shareholders.
+The practice widens the income gap between workers and executive management, but potentially worse is that bad business practices and behaviors of one corporation can quickly infect the others.
+Like schools of fish, geese and cattle that stampede in one direction following a lead cow, if one corporation increases profits through automation, offshoring, and mass layoffs, others quickly follow, often blindly.
 Interlocking directorates allow corporations to influence more political power as a group, often against the interests of the public and society as a whole, and that’s whey they should be illegal.

 - Extremely organized, secretive and manipulative